wu-lee/couchapp/README.rst

 Note: some installations need to use *sudo* command beafore each command line.

+Note on debian system don't forget to install python-dev.

 To install on windows follow instructions `here
 <http://www.couchapp.org/page/windows-python-installers>`_.